 For all methods.
 A flavour-filled roast for a wonderful late night milky coffee, this is a fabulous alternative for anyone who loves the taste of continental roasts but doesn't want the caffeine.

 For all methods.
-On a light continental roast, this coffee has an incredibly flavoursome profile and aroma with a smooth and creamy finish.
+On a light continental roast, this coffee has an incredibly flavoursome profile and aroma with a smooth and nutty, lightly continental.

 For all methods.
 This bitter, mostly robusta coffee is reminiscent of the traditional coffee found in Parisian cafés.
 It works best with either a lot of milk or a lot of sugar.